my-mg/BrowsX/README.md

    	ALEXANDER ANAK ERIC@ERIC LAPIN

 # OPEN SOURCE GUIDENCE FOR RESEARCHERS
 	This open source guideline is as stated, for help open sources researchers for build their own system parcers.
+	This guideline and logic method shortern and provided by Alexander Eric.
+	BATTERY NOT INLCUDED.

 ## REFERENCES
 ContainRef | Link